Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any

 - get excited about a company that has promising treatments for Alzheimer’s or cancer

-In this category, a list may include Southwest Airlines, Starbucks, or Tesla because of extraordinary service, benefit packages for employees, and focus on clean energy.
+In this category, a list may include Southwest Airlines, Starbucks, or Tesla because of extraordinary service, benefits packages for employees, and focus on clean energy.

 Now that you’ve created a list of companies that interest and intrigue you, and serve the world, you can evaluate their financial worthiness.
 Not all of the businesses you’d love to succeed will make a buy list.

 As an example, I was once enthralled by a local company that was conducting clinical trials for the treatment of Alzheimer’s, Parkinson’s, and other neurological diseases.
 The idea behind the company’s efforts was that nicotine from tobacco plants could be beneficial in targeting brain receptors and making positive changes to reverse or slow down diseases.
 My local economy could benefit from the increased demand for tobacco while the world would benefit from the therapeutic treatments.

 I pulled for this company to thrive.
 But when I reviewed its financial statements, I couldn’t bring myself to buy its shares.
 Eventually, as clinical trials disappointed researchers, my interest disappeared.